2016: A grueling year of growth for furry fandom

 Lives lost impact the fandom

 As the furry community grows, and the world becomes more connected, we find that the number of times one we know in the fandom passing on becomes far more common.
 This year brought us the losses of the lives of furry fans before their time due to accidents and illness.

-This work was so influential to those in the fandom that using the term “lapine” as a synonym for rabbit came from Adam’s book as Lapine was the neologism for the language the rabbits used.
+This work was so influential to those in the fandom that using the term “lapine” as a synonym for rabbit came from Adam’s book, as Lapine was the neologism for the language the rabbits used.
 It’s not recognized in the real world as a viable substitute like the word canine for dogs, or feline for cats; however, in the furry fandom, it is.
-The culture of the rabbits was so real and vibrant that the terminology used within the book has spread its influence into the very fandom itself.
+The culture of the rabbits was so real and vibrant that the terminology used within the book has spread into our community.

 Even the name of this quaint little furry news site “Flayrah” is taken from Watership Down.
 Flayrah is a word in Lapine language used to refer to food rabbits found to be good such as lettuce or carrots.
 Thus, the phrase “Furry food for thought” as our sub-header.